aibrite/jdash-docs/src/client/getting-started.md

 :  Identifies your application.

 userToken
-:  A string value or function to identify your end user to Jdash cloud.
+:  A string value or function to identify your end-user to JDash Cloud.

 ### Step 5: Create and display dashboard
 Use `j-dashboard` element to display a dashboard.

-Append following code inside `body` tag.
+Append the following code inside `body` tag.

 ```html
     <button id="createDashboardBtn">Create Dashboard</button>